Veracities/FileTransfer/README.md

 # FileX
-A Simple program that can perform file transfer as well as making a txt file with contents inside that a user can enter.
+A Simple program that can perform:
+ - File Transfer
+ - Make new txt file (user can write inside the txt file)
+ - Filename sorting then prints it to the user